lanl/singularity-eos/doc/sphinx/src/using-closures.rst

 cost scales only linearly with the number of materials, not quadratically (or worse).
 The primary disadvantage, is that most equations of state are not formulated in terms of pressure and temperature, meaning additional inversions are required.
+In the case where a root-find is required for this inversion, performance may suffer for a small number of materials compared to a different formulation.

 In the code, this method is referred to as ``PTESolverPT``.